 A condition of acceptance at Queenswood is that girls coming from overseas have an English-speaking guardian, whose residential address is in the UK.
 This may be a relative or close friend but must be someone of more than 25 years of age, not living in student accommodation.

 Overseas pupils stay with their guardians during the holidays and those weekends when the school is closed.
 Guardians are invited to join in with the life of the school and will receive information and invitations to keep them fully involved with their wards’ education.

 We currently work with several reputable organisations providing guardianship services.
 Contact details are available from the Admissions Office.

 English as an Additional Language

 We are keen that all Queenswood students enjoy the wide range of opportunities the school offers.
 We reserve the right therefore to assess students for whom English is an additional language, in order to ascertain the degree of language support they should receive from the school’s EAL teachers.
 Based on these test results, the teachers will then design a study programme that corresponds uniquely to that pupil's needs.

-In addition, all EAL pupils attend a compulsory weekly 30 minute lesson with our Speech and Drama specialists who help pupils develop their public speaking skills by preparing them for the Practical English Test for Speakers of Other Languages.
+In addition, all EAL pupils attend a compulsory weekly 30 minute lesson with our Speech and Drama specialists who help pupils develop their public speaking skills by preparing them for the Practical English Test for Speakers of Other Languages (up to Grade 5).